-Bombay HC criticises Maharashtra government for arresting student over post about Operation Sindoor
+Bombay HC criticises Maharashtra for arresting student over post about Operation Sindoor

 Godse asked if the purpose of an educational institute was “only to educate academically”.

-She said that the college cannot stop her from writing the examinations.
-“Let her appear for the remaining three papers,” Godse added.
+She said that the college cannot stop the student from appearing for the examinations.
+“Let her appear for the remaining three papers,” Godse said.

-Additional Government Pleader Priyabhushan Kakade, appearing for the state government, alleged that the girl’s social media post was against national interest, PTI reported.
+Additional Government Pleader Priyabhushan Kakade, appearing for the state government, alleged that the girl’s social media post was against the national interest, PTI reported.

-The court responded that national interest would not be hurt by a post by a student who had realised her mistake and apologised.
+The court responded that the national interest would not be hurt by a post by a student who had realised her mistake and apologised.

-The bench said that “such a radical reaction” by the state “will further radicalise the person”.

-“You need to reform her and not convert her into a criminal,” Live Law quoted Godse as having said.
-“What does the state want?
-It doesn’t want the students to express their opinions?
-You want to convert students into criminals?”